KutiBoss/Automation-Testing-Project/README.md

 # Automation-Testing-Project
- Automation with NodeJS and MongoDB
+ Automation with NodeJS, Mocha and MongoDB